 Top 10 home interior trends on Instagram

 #Baywindow has been mentioned a staggering 228,333 times to date!
 No doubt influenced by a rise in period property renovations, bay windows are having a real moment.
-A beautiful feature but notoriously difficult to style, it’s no wonder so many look for inspiration elsewhere.
+A beautiful feature but notoriously difficult to style, it’s no wonder so many look for inspiration elsewhere – our guide to how to dress a bay window has all the advice and inspiration you need to ensure they are looking their best.

 ‘Bay windows are a particularly sought-after design element thanks to their ability to both inject light into a space, whilst also acting as an interesting architectural element.
 Made to measure blinds are the most regular accompaniment, look for neutral shades and subtle patterns for a modern take on a classic window space.’